Hoboken Terminal: Ferry

 Ferry service is operated by NY Waterway to Brookfield Place Terminal daily, as well as Pier 11/Wall Street and West Midtown Ferry Terminal on weekdays.
 The ferry concourse has five slips, numbered 1–5.
 Slips 1 and 5 are generally used for ferries heading to West Midtown, Slip 2 is generally used for Wall Street ferries, and Slip 3 is generally used for Brookfield Place ferries.

 Bus service

 Ten routes operated by New Jersey Transit Bus Operations serve Hoboken.
 Buses previously used the covered "Hoboken Bus Terminal"; however, that was shut down for reconstruction and rehabilitation.
-Operations have been transferred to a temporary terminal with the following service patterns:
+Operations were transferred to a temporary terminal until operations moved to the current facility on December 8, 2025.
+The operations are as follows: